 Let’s get one thing straight right off the bat: Ignoring your tax obligation won’t make it go away.
-Olga M. made that mistake twice and vows never to let it happen again.
-“For the past two years we have filed on October 15, late.
+Olga M. made that mistake twice and vows never to let it happen again: "For the past two years we have filed on October 15, late.
 Why?
-Because I’ve been unorganized and haven’t prioritized [it.]
+Because I’ve been unorganized and haven’t prioritized.
 The results?
 I’ve wasted $150–200 in interest."

-- Owe taxes?
-You’ll be charged a late-filing penalty of 5% of the taxes owed for each month—or part of a month—that your return is late, up to a maximum of 25%.
-The IRS also charges a late-payment penalty and interest on your unpaid taxes starting the date payment is due, even if you filed an extension.
+- If you owe taxes: You’ll be charged a late-filing penalty of 5% of the taxes owed for each month—or part of a month—that your return is late, up to a maximum of 25%.
+The IRS also charges a late-payment penalty and interest on your unpaid taxes starting the date payment is due, even if you filed an extension.4

 We know tracking down paperwork isn’t the most relaxing way to spend your free time.
-But it’s a necessary part of filing your taxes—and loads more fun than the alternative.
-So why not go ahead and just get it out of the way?
+But it’s a necessary part of filing your taxes—so why not go ahead and just get it out of the way?
 We promise you’ll feel better when it’s done.

 Here are a few of the documents you may need to gather:

-- Receipts for deductions like charitable giving, childcare, education costs and home improvements
+Receipts for tax credits or deductions like charitable giving, childcare and education costs

-While you’re at it, start a folder for next year’s taxes and file documents as you receive them through the year.
-This tip helped Rachel H. go from steadfast procrastinator to an early filer.
-“We’ve procrastinated year after year.
+While you’re at it, start a folder for next year’s taxes and file documents as you receive them throughout the year.
+This tip helped Rachel H., "We’ve procrastinated year after year.
 The biggest lesson learned?
-I need to set up an envelope system to keep the receipts I want to find for tax purposes."
+I need to set up a filing system to keep the receipts I want to find for tax purposes."

 This year, Rachel handed over all her tax documents to her CPA months before the deadline.
 "If we file for an extension this year, it will be because our CPA needs it, not us."

-But if your expenses in these categories add up to more than your standard deduction, itemizing is your best bet.
+But it is possible that your expenses in these categories add up to more than the standard deduction, which would make itemizing your best bet.
 Why?
 Because every deduction you claim reduces the amount of income you’re taxed on, lowering your tax bill.

 Start now, and you should have plenty of time to file your taxes.
 If you’re missing documentation, however—or something other than procrastination keeps you from hitting the deadline—you can request a six-month extension.
-Simply fill out IRS Form 4868 and submit it to the IRS by April 18.
+Simply fill out IRS Form 4868 and submit it to the IRS by Tax Day.

 Just be aware that an extension doesn’t buy you more time to pay your tax bill.
 It simply gives you more time to file.
 When you request an extension, you must estimate your tax liability (if any) and send payment with your request.
-You’ll be charged penalties and interest on the amount you owe after April 18.
+If you don’t, you’ll be charged penalties and interest on the amount you owe after Tax Day.

 Can’t cover it all by the deadline?
-Pay as much as you can when you file for an extension, and try to knock the balance out before the IRS contacts you, which usually takes 30–60 days.
-If you can’t pay it off by then, the IRS will likely allow you to pay the rest in monthly installments.
+Pay as much as you can when you file for an extension and try to knock out the balance before the IRS contacts you, which usually takes 30–60 days.
+If you can’t pay it off by then, the IRS will likely let you pay the rest in monthly installments.

+But what if your situation isn’t so simple?
 When Katherine S. needed assistance with her taxes, she turned to Dave’s tax Endorsed Local Providers (ELPs).
-"I’m the world’s worst procrastinator, but this year I’ve got everything together . . . .
+"I’m the world’s worst procrastinator,” she said, “but this year I’ve got everything together . . .
 I have a great ELP."

-Dave’s tax ELPs are either Certified Public Accountants (CPAs) or Enrolled Agents (EAs), which means they’re licensed experts with extensive training in tax law.
+Dave’s tax ELPs are either certified public accountants (CPAs) or enrolled agents (EAs), which means they’re licensed experts with extensive training in tax law.
 You can trust your tax ELP to get your taxes right the first time.
-Schedule an appointment with your tax ELP today!